danielnottingham/validator_rb/CONTRIBUTING.md

-# Contributing to Validator
+# Contributing to ValidatorRb

-First off, thank you for considering contributing to Validator!
-It's people like you that make Validator such a great tool.
+First off, thank you for considering contributing to ValidatorRb!
+It's people like you that make ValidatorRb such a great tool.

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Validator Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [ValidatorRb Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## How Can I Contribute?